 Being as big as he is, Torrence sometimes plays too tall.
 This can impede his ability to maintain balance and sustain blocks on the move.
 He also shows minor stiffness when changing directions, as well as in recovery.
 This may stem from his heavy, high-cut frame.

-Torrence is an above-average athlete, but he may not be quantifiably elite.
+On the field, Torrence isn’t a liability as an athlete, but his athletic ceiling is a viable concern.
 He doesn’t quite have the lateral explosiveness to consistently get outside the 3-tech on moving blocks.
-And his linear explosiveness, while good, is not elite.
+And his linear explosiveness is also visibly non-elite.
 More explosive defenders can win at the contact point and gain leverage.
-Torrence also lacks elite range as a pulling guard.
+Torrence also lacks high-end range as a pulling guard.

 Torrence’s hands also have room for refinement.
 The Florida G sometimes fails to re-establish his anchor after engaging in hand-fighting, and his hands don’t always strike cleanly on initial punches.